QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 experience and the code
 improved by a lot of developers before you.
-This course is a gathering of programmers principles that may help you writing your code.
+This course is a gathering of programmers principles that may help you write your code.

 <hr class="sr">

 ## Me

-Here some of my troughs before starting
+Here are some of my troughs before starting

-* I think your code should be enough **documented** so that the programmer don't take hours trying to understand what you tried to do, and not too much otherwise they may not read it.
+* I think your code should be enough **documented** so that the programmer doesn't take hours trying to understand what you tried to do, and not too much otherwise, they may not read it.
 * you shouldn't copy-paste code from another part of your code
 * you should use frameworks or other programmer works